Authorities step up action in Penn State abuse case

 EXPERTS SURPRISED

-On Monday night, Sandusky professed his innocence in a telephone interview on NBC's "Rock Center with Brian Williams" television program.
+On Monday night, Sandusky professed his innocence in a telephone interview on NBC's "Rock Centre with Brian Williams" television program.

 "I have done some of those things.
 I have horsed around with kids.
 I have showered after workouts.
 I have hugged them and I have touched their leg.
 Without intent of sexual contact.
 But - so if you look at it that way - there are things that wouldn't - you know, would be accurate," said Sandusky, 67.